 Feroz Shah Kotla Fort

-The Ashokan pillar, dating back to the Maurayan Empire, stands 13m tall over a pyramidal platform.
+The Ashokan pillar, dating back to the Mauryan Empire, stands 13m tall over a pyramidal platform.
 It has inscriptions written in Prakrit and Brahmi.
 Though it was an add-on brought by Feroz Shah from Ambala, it mingles with the rest of the structures effortlessly.
 It is also the most preferable spot to take pictures, given its ideal location.
-The, one of the best preserved in Delhi, largely remains inaccessible due to several accidents that have happened in the past but you can still manage to get a peek through the grills surrounding it.
+The baoli, one of the best-preserved in Delhi, largely remains inaccessible due to several accidents that have happened in the past but you can still manage to get a peek through the grills surrounding it.

 It is fascinating to see how such beliefs have made their way to the 21st century and yet continue to blend with the fast-paced lifestyle of the city.